Get Your First Metrics in ReSim

 Batch done.
 After a few minutes, you can view your metrics here: https://app.resim.ai/projects/.../batches/...

-The script exits as soon as the data is uploaded.
-Metrics processing runs in ReSim and takes a couple of minutes.
+Visit the URL, authenticate with your ReSim account, and the script will continue automatically.
+Subsequent runs reuse the cached token.
+The script exits as soon as the data is uploaded; metrics processing runs in ReSim and takes a couple of minutes.

 Step 7: View results in the dashboard